ansys/pyhps/doc/source/examples/ex_python_uv.rst

 are several options for a successful uv setup:

 1. Pre-populate the uv cache with all desired dependencies.
-2. Provide a local python package index, and set uv to use it.
+2. Provide a local Python package index, and set uv to use it.
 More information can be found
    `here <https://docs.astral.sh/uv/configuration/indexes/>`__.
 This
    index could then sit in a shared location, with node-local caching